How this works

 Is the figure this calculator shows what lands in my account?

 No. The calculator shows the gross amount.
-On top of it come 11% for Social Security and IRS withholding, which depends on your bracket, household and the table in force.
-So I show the 11% deduction separately and leave IRS to you — I do not make it up.
+On top of it come 11% for Segurança Social and IRS retenção, which depends on your bracket, household and the table in force.
+So I show the 11% deduction separately and leave IRS to you: I do not make it up.

 What are diuturnidades?